CodingCrisis/guides/software_development_best_practices.md

 * Keep code complexity in check – observe Cyclomatic Complexity and Cognitive Complexity metrics.
 Agree upon lowest manageable levels.
 * Do not be afraid of refactoring.
 If tests are done right, refactoring should be relatively safe.
 * Consider using design patterns to facilitate understandability, reusability and testing.
+* Manage external dependencies in a structural way.
+Keep track of any 3rd party libraries or products, make sure they are up to date, relevant and legal.
 * Siloed knowledge is bad – do not limit access to your code to other programmers and teams.
 * Ensure Unit Tests apply to the unit of behavior, not the unit of implementation.
 * Do not test “other people’s code” e.g., external libraries, 3rd party products.
 Use mocks.